nus-cs2103-AY2324S2/ip/docs/README.md

    - `add event Vacation /from 2024-07-01 /to 2024-07-14`

 ## Getting Started <br>
-Simply click [here](../jayne.jar) download the .
+Simply download jayne.jar in the main directory.
 Once installed, open the app, and you'll be greeted with a simple interface where you can begin adding and managing your tasks immediately.